rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Family tension

 Other household members are probably used to you being away from home all day for work.
-They have their space and their routines.
+They have their way of using the space and their routines.
 Your constant presence may impinge on that and lead to irritation that spills into other parts of family life.
 Demands to be quiet or not to distract only make it worse.
 > Ask everyone to consider who may be affected to help them be better prepared.

 ---